A Genetic Test That Reveals Alzheimer's Risk Can Be Cathartic Or Distressing

 A few minutes later, Susan learns she's carrying a single copy of the APOE E4 gene.
 To her, that's great news.

-"I was pretty much prepared for the worst," she says, "So, I mean, in a lot of ways I feel like I won a lottery."
+"I was pretty much prepared for the worst," she says.
+"So, I mean, in a lot of ways I feel like I won a lottery."

 Her relief has a surprising effect on her retirement plans, though.